ibexa/documentation-developer/docs/guide/content_rendering/design_engine/design_engine.md

 You can use multiple different designs (themes) in your installation.
 You can set up different designs per SiteAccess or SiteAccess group.

-Designs are configured under the `ezdesign.design_list` key:
+Designs are configured under the `ibexadesign.design_list` key:

 ``` yaml
 ibexa_design_engine: